Frazz by Jef Mallett for March 25, 2022

 16. Missing large

-chroniclecmx about 2 years ago
+chroniclecmx over 2 years ago

 Hard times create strong men, strong men create good times, good times create weak men, weak men create hard times